hpcao299/covid19-tracker/README.md

 This is a code repository of a Covid-19 Tracker.
 All the cases, vaccinations of Vietnam and the world are summarized in this application.

-Application used: React, Recharts, Redux Toolkit,... and styling with Tailwind
+Application used: React, Recharts, Redux Toolkit,... and styling with Tailwind.

-Data was from: Zing News, VnExpress
+Data was from: Zing News, VnExpress.

 Link: [https://covid19-tracker-jack.netlify.app/vietnam](https://covid19-tracker-jack.netlify.app/vietnam)